Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 • An employee damages company property in a Home Depot store

-There are several other instances that may occur that would lead to an existing employee to be drug tested, but these cases are fairly uncommon and are always conducted due to specific circumstances.
+There are several other instances that may occur that would lead to an existing employee being drug tested, but these cases are fairly uncommon and are always conducted due to specific circumstances.

 What Is the Process for a Home Depot Hire?